Caprivi African National Union: Merger with SWAPO and fallout

-Later Years and the Caprivi Conflict
+Later years and the Caprivi conflict

 After his expulsion from SWAPO in 1980, Muyongo and several of his followers returned to Namibia and founded the United Democratic Party (UDP) as a successor of CANU.
 The UDP joined the umbrella alliance of the Democratic Turnhalle Alliance (DTA).
 Muyongo quickly rose through the DTA's ranks, becoming its vice president and later president.
 He was the alliance's presidential candidate in the 1994 general elections.

 In 1994, the Caprivi Liberation Army (CLA) was formed by former CANU and UDP members with links to Muyongo.
 The CLA advocated for the secession of the Caprivi strip from Namibia, marking the beginning of what would become known as the Caprivi conflict.
 The movement reportedly received support from international groups, including UNITA in Angola and the Barotse Patriotic Front in Zambia.
 On 2 August 1999, the CLA launched coordinated attacks on key government installations in Katima Mulilo, including a police station, military base, and border post, in an attempt to declare an independent Caprivi state.
 The Namibian government responded by declaring a state of emergency and launching a military crackdown, arresting over 130 individuals suspected of involvement in the rebellion.
-These arrests led to the Caprivi treason trial, one of the longest-running legal cases in Namibian history, with proceedings stretching over a decade and culminating in several acquittals by 2012.
+These arrests led to the Caprivi treason trial with proceedings stretching over a decade and culminating in several acquittals by 2012.
 Muyongo and several other UDP leaders fled into exile, first to Botswana and later to Denmark, where they were granted political asylum.
 Namibia's efforts to have them extradited were ultimately unsuccessful.

 Legacy

 While CANU ceased to exist as an independent entity following its merger with SWAPO in 1964, its legacy endured through the significant contributions of its former members to Namibia's liberation.
-Mishake Muyongo took some former members with him when he was expelled from SWAPO in 1980, but majority of ex-CANU members remained loyal to SWAPO and played vital roles in the movement's leadership and in Namibia's post-independence governance.
+Mishake Muyongo took some former members with him when he was expelled from SWAPO in 1980.
+However, the majority of ex-CANU members remained loyal to SWAPO and played vital roles in the movement's leadership and in Namibia's post-independence governance.